Ontology

 You can generate an ontology from the Knowledge Base Articles that you have ingested as data into your Aisera tenant, after adding a Data Source to your application/bot.

-You can generate domain-specific Ontology Entities from specific data sources (the body text of documents in private KB Articles) as well as Synonyms (synonymous terms) for these Entities.
+You can generate domain-specific Ontology Entities from specific data sources as well as Synonyms (synonymous terms) for these Entities.

 Entity

 A term that is relevant to the domain and customer use case.
-These include: acronyms, nouns, and noun phrases.
+Generated Entities include: acronyms, nouns, noun phrases.

 Synonyms